Kuch Pak Raha Hai

 Step 1:

-Add yogurt, besan (chickpea flour), red chilli powder & turmeric (haldi) to a large mixing bowl.
-Mix well using a whisker or fork to remove any lumps.
-Once you get smooth mixture, add 3 cups of water gradually while mixing continuously.
+Add yogurt, besan (chickpea flour), red chilli powder & turmeric to a large bowl.
+Mix well using a whisker to remove any lumps.
+Once you get smooth mixture, add 3 cups of water & mix once again.
 Keep it aside.

 Step 2: